klarajmeymaris/appm-4600-numerics/syllabus.md

 - Understand how polynomials are used in numerical algorithms
 - Know how calculus concepts (differentiation, integration, ODEs) can be tackled in a computational setting
 - Understand the basics of block computation, LAPACK, and parallel computing
+- AND most importantly learn how to draw a sheep well enough that you might get credit for a problem you don't know the anwser to by drawing a very good sheep.

 ### Learning Objectives (i.e., quantifiable outcomes)
 [//]: # ( Something measurable )